Walton-on-Thames: Sport

 Walton Casuals are a football club who are currently in the Isthmian League Division One South, a level above their neighbours Walton & Hersham.
 Nicknamed the Stags, they play at Church Road in a ground share with Whyteleafe while developments take place at the Waterside Drive Sports Hub.
 They previously played at the Waterside Stadium, just off Waterside Drive and adjacent to the modern Elmbridge Xcel Leisure Centre.
-They are expected to move into their new home ahead of the 2017–18 season.
 The club play in a tangerine orange and black home kit and a blue and white away kit.
+The team moved into their new home in September 2017.

 Walton & Hersham are a football club who are currently in the Combined Counties League Premier Division.
 Nicknamed the Swans, they play at the Elmbridge Xcel Sports Hub.
 The club play in a red and white home kit and a yellow away kit.
 In 1973, they won the FA Amateur Cup in its penultimate year, beating Slough Town 1–0 in front of 41,000 spectators (the third largest crowd of the day) at Wembley.
 Later that year, they achieved a shock 4–0 win over Brian Clough's Brighton & Hove Albion (then a Football League Third Division side) in the FA Cup.

-Motor cycle racing was staged at Walton Bridge in October 1938.
-An event was staged on October 30 records that Walton Bridge raced a team from Hounslow at a venue described as Walton Bridge Speedway (on the programme).
-It is not clear if the event was a grass track meeting or a speedway meeting.

 Local politics

-Walton-on-Thames is part of the parliamentary constituency of Esher and Walton, which is a marginal Conservative seat.
-The current MP is Dominic Raab.
+Walton-on-Thames is part of the parliamentary constituency of Esher and Walton, which after the 2019 General Election became a marginal Conservative seat, with the Liberal Democrats taking second place.
+In the 2024 General Election the Liberal Democrats came in first with Monica Harding winning the seat.
+She is the first female MP to represent the constituency.

-In local elections, recent contests for seats on Elmbridge Borough Council and Surrey County Council have been between the local Conservatives and the local Residents Association, the Walton Society.

 The Walton Society was founded in 1975 by the writer and intellectual Ronald Segal, and entered local politics in 1980 with Gordon Chubb who served until his death in 2006.
 At one point there were nine Society councillors in all four Walton wards during the period of Residents Groups' control of Elmbridge from the 1990s to 2006.
-Following the 2012 elections, the Society holds all three Walton Central seats, with the Conservatives holding all eight seats in the Ambleside, North and South wards.
-Walton's most recent Labour councillor was defeated in 2000.
+Following the 2012 elections, the Society held all three Walton Central seats, with the Conservatives holding all eight seats in the Ambleside, North and South wards.
+Following the 2024 elections, The Walton Society had only one Walton Central seat remaining, whilst the Conservatives held no seats in any ward.

-From 2005 to 2013 the Walton division of Surrey County Council was held by the Walton Society's Tom Phelps-Penry.
-Upon his retirement at the 2013 elections, the seat was gained by Conservative Rachael Lake who had previously held the seat from 1997 to 2005.
-The Walton South & Oatlands division has been Conservative held since it was created in 1973.

 Notable people

-The following were born in Walton:
+The following people(s) were born in Walton-on-Thames: